SriManaswiniPuli/Banking_task-jun16/day8.md

 ### behind
  - no of commits made in the main branch which are not in the existing branch
- - there is no need of merging in case of behind as commits are made in main branch,fast foraward takes place
+ - there is no need of merging in case of behind as commits are made in main branch,fast forward takes place

  ### ahead
  - no of commits made in sub branch which are not present in main branch